Personal Digital Banking FAQ

 Simply log in to Digital Banking, click "Accounts" and then select Documents.

-No, they are free to anyone enrolled in Tompkins Trust Company's Online Banking service.
+No, they are free to anyone enrolled in Tompkins Bank of Castile's Online Banking service.

 What format do eStatements come in?